Hegseth faces sharp questions from Congress on deploying troops to LA and Pentagon spending

 Hegseth said the 60-day deployment of troops is needed “because we want to ensure that those rioters, looters and thugs on the other side assaulting our police officers know that we’re not going anywhere."

 Under the Posse Comitatus Act, troops are prohibited from policing U.S. citizens on American soil.
-Invoking the Insurrection Act, which allows troops to do that, is incredibly rare, and it's not clear if Trump plans to do it.
+Invoking the Insurrection Act, which allows troops to do that, is incredibly rare, but Trump has left open the possibility.

-The commandant of the Marine Corps, Gen. Eric Smith, told lawmakers at a separate budget hearing Tuesday that the Marines who have arrived in Los Angeles have not yet been called on to respond.
-He said they have no arrest authority and are only there to protect federal property and federal personnel.
+“If there’s an insurrection, I would certainly invoke it.
+We’ll see,” Trump told reporters in the Oval Office on Tuesday.

+Asked how he would determine whether the unrest amounted to an insurrection, Trump offered little clarity. ”I mean, I could tell you there were certain areas of that, of Los Angeles last night, that you could have called it an insurrection.”

 Pentagon learns from Ukraine but will cut funding